pixelbar/pixelbar-pyLedcontroller/README.md

 	"colors": ["80a0", "ff", "ff", "ff0000"]
 }
 ```
-All the same color formats as the command-line implementation are supported (1,2,3 or 4 HEX bytes).
+All the same color formats as the command-line implementation are supported (1,2,3 or 4 HEX bytes), and either 1 or 4 colors must be specified.

 ## controller
 All this assumes a controller that receives color commands via serial, with the following packet-structure: